610265158/mobilenetv3_centernet/README.md

 ### mscoco

-no test time augmentation, and better result can get with a heavy head,
+no test time augmentation, and better result can be achieved with a heavy head,

 | model                     |input_size |map      | map@0.5|map@0.75|
 | :------:                  |:------:   |:------:  |:------:  |:------:  |